What Is Epilepsy?

 A seizure happens when a brief, strong surge of electrical activity affects part or all of the brain.
 One in 10 adults will have a seizure sometime during their life and 1 in 26 will be diagnosed with epilepsy during their lifetime, making epilepsy the fourth most common neurological condition.

 - Causes of epilepsy vary by age of the person.
 Some people with no clear cause of epilepsy may have a genetic cause.
-But what’s true for every age is that the cause is unknown for about half of everyone with epilepsy.
+The cause is unknown for about half of everyone with epilepsy.

 - Some people with no known cause of epilepsy may have a genetic form of epilepsy.
 One or more genes may cause the epilepsy or epilepsy may be caused by the way some genes work in the brain.
 The relationship between genes and seizures can be very complex and genetic testing is not available yet for many forms of epilepsy.